3 Tools to Measure Your Company Culture

 - Determine the relevant groups.
 If an issue pertains only to a certain department or location, it probably doesn’t make sense to invite employees outside of those groups.

 - Organize as many focus groups as necessary but keep them to a manageable size.
-Anything over thirty people can be challenging, because you want to ensure everyone is able to share and be heard.
+Anything over thirty people can be challenging because you want to ensure everyone can share and be heard.

-- Ask for stories and behaviors, not opinions or rumor.
+- Ask for stories and behaviors, not opinions or rumors.
 Stories focus the conversation and avoid generalizations and exaggerations.
-“This company punishes anyone who speaks up” is very different than “When I shared my thoughts during our Monday project meeting, I was told after the meeting by my manager that I need to stay focused on the agenda instead of thinking of different ways to do things.”
-The former lacks specificity, while the latter offers specific areas for follow up.
+“This company punishes anyone who speaks up” is very different from “When I shared my thoughts during our Monday project meeting, I was told after the meeting by my manager that I need to stay focused on the agenda instead of thinking of different ways to do things.”
+The former lacks specificity, while the latter offers specific areas for follow-up.

 - Practice empathetic listening.
-Here is a great resource on using listening to facilitate more powerful conversations.
-Doing so encourages employees to share more and makes them feel valued, which in turn provides you better understanding of the issue and increases employee buy-in to fix the problem.
+Listening can facilitate more powerful conversations.
+Doing so encourages employees to share more and makes them feel valued, which in turn provides you with a better understanding of the issue and increases employee buy-in to fix the problem.